Non-caffeinated Tea Options

 Ginger no like?
 Try other roots like turmeric, or this variation I made with burdock (gobo in Japanese, niu bang in Chinese) and papaya seeds.

 Passion fruit tastes great too.
 I add its juice and seeds to the drink after the liquid cools down.

 No mint?
 Try basil, thyme, or bay leaves (I add ~9 small dried bay leaves, fewer if fresh or big, to the boil in my medium size pot.)
 No shiso leaves but fancy a darker brew or more spice?
 Throw in a cinnamon stick when simmering ginger.
 This ginger cinnamon jujube rose tea is inspired by Mindy!
 She got me those beautiful rose buds at a tea place from her trip to Leeds, England.

 The lemon and lavender cookies from the best French pastry shop in town inspired this lemongrass and lavender drink.
 Next to the cookies in the photo is their equally amazing raisin danish - a trip to Artelice is like a visit to Paris, to the world's finest pastries.
 But for the moment, let's come back to LA and make this drink.

 Steps are similar to the general directions outlined before minus the ginger.
 Cut one lemongrass stalk and one dried date and boil for 20 minutes.
 Then add lavender and orange or mandarin peel.
-I used 2 daisy mandarin peels.
+I used 3 teaspoons of lavender (0.5 teaspoon per 8oz cup) and 2 daisy mandarin peels.
 Let sit until cool and use a strainer to filter the drink.